SciCompMod/memilio/pycode/memilio-epidata/memilio/epidata/README.rst

 DIVI           Germany     germany_divi                       ICU, ICU_ventilated over time for whole Germany with columns ['Date', 'ICU', 'ICU_ventilated']
 ============== ==========  ================================== =================

-Note that vaccinations were not reported with home county of the vaccinated persons but with the county of vaccination.

 Notes for developers
 --------------------